Keeping Children Safe in Education (KCSIE): summary

 Concerns about a staff member (including supply staff, volunteers and contractors) posing a risk of harm to children

-You should have procedures in place to manage any safeguarding concerns about staff members.
-Staff should tell the headteacher immediately if they:
+Your school should have procedures in place to manage any safeguarding concerns or allegations about staff members.
+Staff should tell the headteacher immediately if:

-- Have safeguarding concerns that a member of staff is posing a risk of harm to pupils
+- They have safeguarding concerns that a member of staff is posing a risk of harm to pupils

-- Are making an allegation against another member of staff
+- An allegation is made against another member of staff

-If the concerns relate to the headteacher, the staff member must tell the chair of governors.
+If the concerns relate to the headteacher, the staff member should tell the chair of governors.

-If the headteacher is also the sole proprietor of an independent school, the staff member must tell the local authority designated officer (LADO).
+If the headteacher is also the sole proprietor of an independent school, the staff member should tell the local authority designated officer (LADO).

 If you have concerns or an allegation is made about another staff member and there's a conflict of interest in reporting to the headteacher, this should also be directly reported to the LADO.